John Ripley (USMC): Awards and decorations

-In 2002, he also became the very first Marine officer to receive the "Distinguished Graduate Award", the highest and most prestigious award given by the United States Naval Academy.
-Also, in May 2004, Marines of the 22nd Marine Expeditionary Unit named a Forward Operating Base after him "FOB Ripley" (now Multi National Base Tarin Kot) in south-central Afghanistan.
+In 2002, he also became the very first Marine officer to receive the "Distinguished Graduate Award", the highest and most prestigious award given by the U.S. Naval Academy.
+Also, in May 2004, Marines of the 22nd Marine Expeditionary Unit named a Forward Operating Base after him "FOB Ripley" (later Multi National Base Tarin Kot) in south-central Afghanistan.

-In July 2006, the Naval Academy Preparatory School in Newport, Rhode Island dedicated its new dormitory as "Ripley Hall", honoring their former graduate.
+In July 2006, the Naval Academy Preparatory School in Newport, Rhode Island, dedicated its new dormitory as "Ripley Hall", honoring their former graduate.

-On June 11, 2008, Ripley became the first Marine to be inducted into the U.S. Army Ranger Hall of Fame — honored for the assault on the Dong Ha Bridge, on Easter morning 1972.
+On June 11, 2008, Ripley became the first Marine to be inducted into the U.S. Army Ranger Hall of Fame — honored for his actions at Dong Ha Bridge, on Easter morning 1972.

-On Tuesday November 11, 2008, Veteran's Day, Ripley's hometown of Radford, VA held a ceremony in memory of him.
+On Tuesday, November 11, 2008, Veteran's Day, Ripley's hometown of Radford, VA, held a ceremony in memory of him.
 It had been originally intended to be in honor of him, but he died a couple weeks before the ceremony took place.
-His son was presented with a key to the city and a plaque declaring November 11, 2008, John W Ripley day in Radford, VA.
+His son was presented with a key to the city and a plaque declaring November 11, 2008, John W Ripley Day in Radford, VA.

+On Tuesday, March 3, 2026, a bill was passed through Congress authorizing his Navy Cross to be upgraded to the Medal of Honor.
+On Thursday, June 18, 2026, Ripley's family received his posthumous Medal of Honor.